 4. Can you tell us a bit about your process in constructing Daedalian Depths, in terms of determining its structure and story?
 How did you make the images?

 Without giving away too much, I wanted a certain progression to be noticeable in the environment and story so it feels more like a journey towards a specific (though initially unknown) goal rather than aimlessly wandering through a maze.
 The main theme and imagery were selected to support this.
 Myths, legends and fairy tales have always fascinated me and they were fertile ground for both devising clues and incorporating an outlandish atmosphere.
 For several images I based myself on 18th and 19th century etchings of crypts, ruins and rooms, which I adapted to the offbeat, mystical and unearthly feel I was aiming for.
 While I initially started with rough sketches on paper, I eventually completed all the rooms digitally in Photoshop.

-5. Can you tell us about your history with MAZE in general and the MAZE community?
+5. When did you first pick up MAZE?
+Can you tell us about your history with MAZE in general and the MAZE community?

 After completing the two Codex books, I was looking for a different format for my next book and MAZE immediately came to mind.
 To my surprise I did not find any other book which had adopted its ingenious mechanic, so it seemed like a fun challenge to work around this concept.

 6. There are lots of similarities between MAZE and Daedalian Depths, some obvious (layout and core puzzle mechanic, themes such as Alice in Wonderland, the work of Dante, Greek mythology), and some less so—specific imagery and phrases that are reminiscent of MAZE, for example.
 What are some key ways in which DD differs from MAZE and why did you make those choices?